 Tip: Create user personas (an archetype or a fictional representation of people researched) to visualise what customers need and how they engage with your product or service.

 4. Choose your channels

-Identifying the best channels to invest in starts with a clear understanding of where your users consume content, engage with similar products or consider.
+Identifying the best channels to invest in starts with a clear understanding of where your users consume content or engage with similar products.